 It sounds overwhelming, but take it one thing at a time.
 You don’t need all of these skills right away.

 it’s okay to pivot – after all, it’s your business

 For the first two years of my photography business, then called In Your Wild Photography, I photographed everything.
 I didn’t have any kind of niche – I just wanted to take photos.

 And then I realized something: I don’t really like photographing everything.
 What I really love photographing is women-led businesses and brands.
 So, after building a client base who was used to me photographing everything, I pivoted to personal brand and small business photography for women.
 And my client base is still excited to work with me, just in a different way.

 It might take some time to figure out what it is that you really want to do with your creative side-hustle.
 Don’t fear the change that might come, pivot right into it.

 you will build strength, resilience, and confidence

 Pursuing photography on the side has made me more confident in my craft.
 But even more importantly, it’s made me more confident in myself.
-I have seen how I can be resourceful, how I have become more business savvy, how my nerves have lessened with each photoshoot.
+I’ve seen how I can be resourceful, how I have become more business savvy, how my nerves have lessened with each photoshoot.
 I have grown in a dozen different ways, and I’m proud of what I’ve been able to accomplish.
 I have built strong friendships through my business, and I’m thankful for those who have supported me and encouraged my growth.

 Launching a creative side-hustle will make you learn more about you.
 The journey is the best part, and you’ll become stronger with every road traveled.